DFreds/dfreds-obvious-settings/README.md

 </p>

 <p align="center">
-    <b>DFreds Obvious Settings</b> is a FoundryVTT module that indicates if a setting is a world or client scope.
+    <b>DFreds Obvious Settings</b> is a FoundryVTT module that makes the settings configuration more obvious in various ways.
 </p>

 ## Let Me Sell You This

 When setting up your new game, isn't it a bit confusing which settings will impact players, and which settings will only impact yourself?
-Well, now you don't need to be confused.
+Do you forget what settings are different from their default values?
+Well, if only there was a module to help you out...

 ## What This Module Does